Is Your Digital Analytics Tech Stack a Frog in Boiling Water?

 • Data quality in the analytics implementation is not verified or trusted

-As I have written in the past, many times, the problem in digital analytics implementations is not the platform being used by the organization.
+As I have written in the past, many times, the problem in digital analytics implementations is.
 If you have poor processes or fail to correctly identify your business requirements, you can implement a new digital analytics platform and still end up with the same problems.
 But there are times when organizations are using the wrong platform for digital analytics.
 These organizations likely didn’t choose the wrong platform originally, but over time, their needs have changed so much that the platform they have now is incompatible with their current needs.
 Like the frog sitting in boiling water, their business changed slowly over time, but in tiny increments.

 To illustrate this, let’s look at an example.
 Imagine that you work for a financial services organization that offers loans, debit cards and credit cards.
 When the internet was new, you built a website and shared information about your products.
 Most of the website was paper brochures that were moved online to educate prospects and customers about the products and services offered by the institution.
 At the time, the only platform was the website and most visitors were anonymous.
 It would have made sense to implement a digital analytics platform like Adobe Analytics or Google Analytics to track content, how each visitor was getting to the website and digital advertising performance.
 After a few years, the website would become more advanced.
 Authentication would be added, enabling customers to login and see their accounts.
 Prospects would start completing applications online instead of visiting branches.
 Customers would navigate online help resources and communities rather than phoning call centers.
 A few years later, customers would be able to complete transactions through the website and prospects could be approved for financial instruments in real-time.